espruino/BangleApps/apps/tinyVario/README.md

-This is a work in progress.
+#This is a work in progress.
 Working features so far:
--Altimeter
+  *Altimeter
--Variometer
+  *Variometer
--Average rate of climb
+*Average rate of climb
--Ground speed
+*Ground speed
--Flying time with automatic take-off detection
+*Flying time with automatic take-off detection

 Planned features:
 -Settings page to adjust QNH, change units